-George James Anstey, a member of the Stoke Gifford Ansteys, was born in Cardiff in 1882 to parents Thomas Henry Anstey and Eliza Morse.
-He was the brother of Tom, one of the chief researchers of this Anstey project, as well as brother of Edward Archibald Anstey and William Henry Anstey.
-George is also the great grandfather of Gary, another of the chief researchers of this Anstey project.
+George James Anstey, my great grandfather and a member of the Stoke Gifford Ansteys, was born in Cardiff on 10 March 1882 (registered as James George Anstey) to parents Thomas Henry Anstey and Eliza Morse.
+He was the brother of Tom, one of the chief researchers of this Anstey project, as well as brother of William Henry Anstey and Edward Archibald Anstey.

 George’s mother Eliza died in 1888 when he was a young boy, so he was brought up by his father, living in Cairns Street, Cardiff.
 By the late 1890s, George had got a job with the ‘Western Mail‘ newspaper in Cardiff, which he resigned from in early 1901 to join the South African Constabulary (SAC) in order to fight in the latter stages of the Second Boer War (1899-1902).